AGLDWG/TR/guidelines/latest.md

 <h2><a name="h.h7mypgxdds0" id="h.h7mypgxdds0"></a>6.
 URI naming conventions </h2>
 <p> <br />
-  In the recently published RDF1.1 W3C recommendation [12] URIs were  replaced in favour of their internationalized version, the so called  Internationalized Resource identifier (IRI) that allows to contain characters  from the Universal Character Set (Unicode/ISO 10646), including Chinese or  Japanese kanji, Korean, Cyrillic characters, etc. However, considering that  government documents in Australia are mostly published in the English language  the use of URIs for naming resources in Linked Datasets is <strong><em>RECOMMENDED</em></strong> as defined by rule no 1.</p>
+  In the recently published RDF1.1 W3C recommendation [12] URIs were  replaced in favour of their internationalized version, the so called  Internationalized Resource identifier (IRI) that allows to contain characters  from the Universal Character Set (Unicode/ISO 10646), including Chinese or  Japanese kanji, Korean, Cyrillic characters, etc. However, considering that  government documents in Australia are mostly published in the English language  the use of URIs for naming resources in Linked Data datasets is <strong><em>RECOMMENDED</em></strong> as defined by rule no 1.</p>
 <p><strong>Character Sets used in URI</strong> <br />

 <table border="1" cellspacing="0" cellpadding="0">
   <tr>
     <td width="100" valign="top"><b>[no 34]</b></td>
-    <td width="467" valign="top">For <em>Linked Dataset URIs</em>, ASCII characters <strong><em>SHOULD </em></strong>be used, i.e. the numbers from 0-9, the uppercase and lowercase English letters from A to Z, and some special characters.</td>
+    <td width="467" valign="top">For <em>Linked Data dataset URIs</em>, ASCII characters <strong><em>SHOULD </em></strong>be used, i.e. the numbers from 0-9, the uppercase and lowercase English letters from A to Z, and some special characters.</td>
     <td width="100" valign="top"><strong><em>SHOULD</em></strong></td>
   </tr>
   <tr>